hoxo-m/deltatest/README.md

 When the standard Z-test is applied to such correlated data, the resulting p-values do not follow the expected uniform distribution under the null hypothesis.
-As a result, smaller p-values tend to occur more frequently, increasing the risk of falsely detecting a significant difference.
+As a result, smaller p-values tend to occur more frequently despite there being no true difference, increasing the risk of falsely detecting a significant difference.

 <img src="man/figures/README-p-values-from-z-test-1.png" width="400" />

-To address this issue, Deng et al. (2018) proposed a statistical hypothesis testing method that replaces the variance estimation formula in the Z-test with an approximation using the Delta method, which accounts for within-user correlation.
+To address this issue, Deng et al. (2018) proposed a statistical hypothesis testing method that replaces the standard variance estimation formula in the Z-test with an approximate formula using the Delta method, which can account for within-user correlation.
 This package has been developed to make it easy to execute that method.

 First, we prepare a data frame that includes the number of clicks and page views aggregated for each user.
 This data frame also contains a